nahtethan/dxg-display/README.md

 00-binary

-Binary helps to use this without compiling.
+Binary helps to use dxg as display without compiling.

 001-udlfb.ko, pls remember it is based on linux-4.0.
 I put udlfb.ko the path as  /lib/modules/4.0.0-040000-generic/kernel/drivers/video/fbdev/udlfb.ko, and append udlfb to /etc/modules.